Roasted Jalapeno Salsa

 • With Salad.
 This salsa is a perfect blend of spice and sour.
 Toss it over the salad and serve a simple comfort meal for dinner.

 • With Sandwiches and burgers.
 Thinking of pushing up the flavors?
-This roasted jalapeno tomato salsa could turn into your reliable topping.
+This roasted jalapeno tomato salsa could become your go-to topping.
 Drizzle this salsa as a topping.

 • With pasta.
 Toss it over pasta or ravioli.
 This simple sauce would be a pleasing add-on.